karyasert/DSA-210project-karyasert/README.md

-Results of the Analysis
+###Results of the Analysis

-1. Univariate Analysis
+##1.
+Univariate Analysis

 Total Screen Time:
 A histogram revealed a fairly normal distribution, with most daily screen time falling between 180–300 minutes.
 Outliers at the higher end (300+ mins) suggest occasional intensive phone use.

 Money Spent (TL):

-A histogram showed a right-skewed distribution with a small number of high-spending days.
+   - A histogram showed a right-skewed distribution with a small number of high-spending days.

-The average daily spending was ₺581, with a maximum of ₺2866.
+   - The average daily spending was ₺581, with a maximum of ₺2866.

 Ad Exposure:
   Users were exposed to ads in about 45% of recorded days.

 A slight increase in average spending was observed when ad exposure was present.